haesleinhuepf/NEUBIAS_TS11/README.md

+In this repository, you find step-by-step instructions on how to build up personalized template for your ImageJ2/Fiji plugins.
+Furthermore, you learn how to build up a workflow for image segmentation / labelling / measurements.
+Just go through the git branches to see how code evolves.

+---

 This is an example Maven project implementing an ImageJ command.

 It is intended as an ideal starting point to develop new ImageJ commands